 Networking is a key component of becoming a successful luxury real estate agent.
 Likely the most effective way to build your network is by attending conferences where you can speak to and make connections with other luxury real estate agents.
 These connections will provide useful when you’re trying to establish yourself in the industry.

 If you have a website, it’s also important that you accurately and consistently display your brand on your website.
 If your branding is consistent, visitors to your website will remember you even after they leave your site.
 It’s also a good idea to have hobbies, which could be anything from hiking to photography.
-These hobbies can help you relate to potential clients, which should make you more likeable and heighten the possibility that prospective clients will choose you to represent them in a real estate transaction.
+These hobbies can help you relate to potential clients, which should make you more likable and heighten the possibility that prospective clients will choose you to represent them in a real estate transaction.

 Challenges That Luxury Real Estate Agents Face